-Accusations of homicide can lead to some of the most severe criminal charges described under state and federal law.
+If you have been accused of homicide you are facing some of the most severe criminal charges described under state and federal law.
 A homicide charge can be devastating to your future and your family.
-As a result, you shouldn’t hesitate to seek the services of a local criminal defense attorney.
+These charges must be taken very seriously, and you shouldnโt wait another minute to seek the services of an experienced Omaha homicide lawyer at Berry Law.

-Getting legal advice is the most effective step you can take toward reaching a favorable resolution in your case.
-An Omaha homicide lawyer can evaluate the evidence in your case and work with you to create a robust defense strategy.
+When you are facing serious felony charges, such as homicide, finding the best legal advice is the most effective step you can take toward reaching a favorable resolution in your case.
+At Berry Law, our local criminal defense attorneys. can evaluate the evidence in your case, perform a thorough investigation, and work with you to create a robust defense strategy.

-Under Nebraska Revised Statutes §28-302, homicide is characterized by one person killing another.
+Under Nebraska Revised Statutes ยง28-302, homicide is defined as one person killing another.
 Of note, the legal definition of homicide in Omaha explicitly excludes the killing of unborn humans.

-Homicide crimes are divided into two different degrees based on severity.
-The most severe charge is first-degree murder, according to Neb.
-Rev. Stat. §28-303, and occurs when an individual kills another person:
+Homicide crimes are divided into two different degrees based on the severity of the situation.
+The most serious charge is first-degree murder, according to Neb.
+Rev. Stat. ยง28-303, which occurs when an individual kills another person under these circumstances:

 - Intentionally and with premeditated malice

-- While committing or attempting to commit various felony offenses, including sexual assault in the first degree, robbery, or burglary
+- While committing or attempting to commit certain felony offenses, including sexual assault in the first degree, robbery, or burglary

 - By administering poison or causing it to be administered to others